dmnorc/connect-traversal/README.md

 connect-traversal is a middleware for Connect and Express framework that allows to use URL traversal instead of URL dispatching.

-Traversal mechanism is more powerful then Url dispatching and used in popular frameworks such as Rails, Pyramid.
+Traversal mechanism is more powerful then URL dispatching and used in popular frameworks such as Rails (Ruby), Pyramid (Python).

-For registering new resource just call method where you should specify unique resource name and object with your methods and properties. traversal.registerResource('resourceName', {...});
+For registration of new resource just call method registerResource where you should specify unique resource name and object with your methods and properties. traversal.registerResource('resourceName', {...});

 Resource prototype has methods and properties that can be overridden.